A SHORT AUDIO OF THE POST

 E. Avoid Comparisons

-Every relationship is unique.
+Every relationship is uniqueârespect its pace.

 Key Differences Between Relationships